scion-backbone/sbas/README.md

 Instead, we have instrctuions below for creating an entierly separate SBAS network consisting of two reviewer nodes configured from out-of-the-box Ubuntu VMs that are connected over SCIONLab and running the SBAS node software.
 While the SBAS prototype discussed in our paper uses the PEERING Testbed for BGP connectivity, giving access to the PEERING testbed to artifact evalurators would violate their Acceptable Use Policy and the prefix space we used is being reused for our current production infrastructure.
 Thus, these steps create a non-BGP version of SBAS that can only be used to route between secure prefixes attached to the different PoPs.
 Thus, these SBAS PoPs will not provide global routing connectivity to non-participating destinations (the way the discussed prototype does) but they will route between different PoPs over SCIONLab for secure traffic to participating destinations.

-There are three major steps: 1) Spinning up two VMs and installing and changing preliminary network settings 2) Joining SCIONLab with both VMs and 3) Installing and configuring the SBAS Node software.
+There are four major steps: 1) Spinning up two VMs and installing and changing preliminary network settings 2) Joining SCIONLab with both VMs and 3) Installing and configuring the SBAS Node software 4) connecting a client.

 ## 1. VM Configuration